911 Information

 To ensure the quickest emergency response when you call 911, know when your actual location is South Fayette Township.

-Callers should provide not only the street address of the emergency but also the municipality--that is, the name of the city, township or borough.
+Callers should provide not only the street / postal address of the emergency but also the municipality--that is, the name of the city, township or borough.

 Maintain Control